owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 	val strings = Array(5) { i -> (i * i).toString() }
 ```
 ### Primitive Arrays
 Kotlin also provides Array classes for primitives that can offer some nice syntax.
-The options are the following
+The options are the following:
 - ByteArray
 - CharArray
 - ShortArray